It is important to understand both Food Additives and Adulterants for a better understanding.

 Benefits of Additives in Food:

-Food Additives can be divided into following groups:
+Food Additives can be divided into the following groups:

 - Acids